-- the South East Local Enterprise Partnership (SELEP): together with other LEPs it developed a regional energy strategy in 2019 which identified a number of types of projects that are rapidly scalable, such as domestic energy retrofit.
+- the South East Local Enterprise Partnership (SELEP): together with other LEPs it developed a regional energy strategy in 2019 which identified a number of types of projects that are rapidly scalable, such as domestic energy retrofit (see: Energy South2East-The South East Local Enterprise Partnership (southeastlep.com).
 It estimated both the total investment required to meet the required emission reduction targets over the next decade and the numbers of jobs that this investment could secure and create. - The Greater South East Energy Hub: government is supporting the delivery of regional energy strategies by funding 5 energy hubs across England.
 These were set up in 2019, with the role of identifying and helping to scale up the delivery of projects that cut carbon.
 The Greater South East Local Energy Hub, which covers East Sussex and comprises ten LEPs and the Greater London Authority, includes technical specialists whose purpose is to develop and prioritise a pipeline of local energy projects through feasibility and business cases to the point where investment can be secured. - Transport for the South East: this is the sub-national transport body for the south east, whose purpose is to determine what investment is needed to transform the region's transport system, including to get to net zero by 2050.
-The seven sub national transport bodies in England are working together to develop a national picture of current progress with the decarbonisation of the transport sector across all English local transport authorities and LEPs to achieve better co-ordination of existing activity and inform their future work.
-In addition, TfSE has a decarbonisation working group. - UK Power Networks and Southern Gas Networks: they own and maintain the electricity and gas networks in East Sussex.
+The seven sub national transport bodies in England are working together to develop scenarios on how to decarbonise the transport sector and TfSE is developing a range of support for local transport authorities in the south east. - UK Power Networks and Southern Gas Networks: they own and maintain the electricity and gas networks in East Sussex.
 They are looking to take a more integrated approach to power, heat and transport needs on an area basis, to help identify the most efficient means of addressing future demand, notably from the predicted growth in housing, commercial space, heat pumps and electric vehicles.
-UKPN is set to invest about £300m in electricity infrastructure improvements in East Sussex to support this transition. - Public transport operators: including the train operating companies and bus operators.
-The national direction is set by government policy but the provision of services, in particular bus services, is largely determined by commercial operators. - Community Energy South: this is a regional umbrella organisation that supports local community energy groups to generate local energy supplies, for instance community-owned solar PV schemes, reduce fuel poverty and build community resilience.
+UKPN is set to invest about £300m in electricity infrastructure improvements in East Sussex over their next business plan cycle to support this transition. - Public transport operators: including the train operating companies and bus operators.
+The national direction is set by government policy but the provision of services, in particular bus services, is largely determined by commercial operators. - Community Energy South: this regional umbrella organisation, based in East Sussex, supports local community energy groups to generate local energy supplies, for instance community-owned solar PV schemes, to reduce fuel poverty and to build community resilience.